pucheng-tan/WordFlow-wiki/Requirements/Non-Functional-Requirements.md

   - Invites sent out by the super-administrative user must be sent out promptly

 - Should Have
-  - Assigning and unassigning to Classroom should not take too long for super-administrative users to see the changes
+  - Assigning and unassigning administrative users to Classrooms should not take too long for super-administrative users to see the changes

 - Could Have
-  - Removing from Schools should not take too long for super-administrative users to see the changes
+  - Removing from Schools would not take too long for super-administrative users to see the changes

 # Supportability